-At Barking Up the Wrong Tree—a website dedicated to exploring the latest research on what makes people happy—Eric Barker outlines five emails to send each week or so that will make your life better.
+At Barking Up the Wrong Tree—a website dedicated to exploring the latest research on what makes people happy and successful—Eric Barker outlines five emails to send each week or so that will make your life better.
 Three of them are related to work: one to your boss summarizing your accomplishments, one to a potential mentor, and one to an old friend or colleague to check in.
 The suggestion to email a potential mentor is especially helpful:

 Once a week email a potential mentor.